edofrederix/briscola/doc/chapters/3_mesh.md

 a `type` entry defining the type of the patch and a `faces` entry which is a list of vertex lists, with each vertex list being a slice of the vertex block that defines a brick.
-Thus, the ordering of the vertices in this vertex list is the same as the ordering of vertices in the brick definition.
+Thus, the ordering of the vertices in this vertex list is the same as the ordering of the vertices in the brick definition.
 Any external brick faces that are not added explicitly to patches are added to the 'default' patch.

 Finally, the `decomposition` entry defines the decomposition of each brick.